Dear Yanni...Any tips for booking on behalf of my boss?

 A good proxy for understanding how to prioritize where to stay and how to get there is to ask about loyalty.
 You may already have a list of loyalty accounts for your boss or not, but find out which frequent flyer or hotel loyalty programs matter the most to her, does she have any type of elite status or some status goals?
 If, for example, she is already Diamond Medallion with Delta, that means things like complimentary upgrades and priority boarding, along with access to lounges along the journey.
 This is important to keep in mind if company policy keeps certain flights to economy and the pricing is similar across carriers as someone’s status can get them a better experience for the same price.
 The best thing to do is ask, as most frequent travelers have some strong preferences.
 This wouldn’t be showing your novice side, it would show that you are read in to prioritizing her needs.

-It’s also important to ask about some of the small stuff that can really matter, like preferences for seating (aisle, window, nearest to the front/back, emergency rows), time of day to travel, if she prefers to check bags, and even if she prefers specific airports (e.g. never wishes to connect via Cleveland).
+One business travel tip is to ask about some of the small stuff that can really matter, like preferences for seating (aisle, window, nearest to the front/back, emergency rows), time of day to travel, if she prefers to check bags, and even if she prefers specific airports (e.g. never wishes to connect via Cleveland).
 This will help you to whittle down the right options and action preferences along the way.
 Ask about the needs around flexibility as well, do meetings or travel needs often change?
 Are last minute travel changes required because of it?
 This will prepare you to select the right options for that flexibility.
 There are flights that are fully refundable up until the last minute, and some hotels that will let you cancel without penalty up until the day of travel, but always read the fine print.
 If your boss knows that more flexibility is needed when traveling to Los Angeles versus Atlanta, this can help to make the right decision when booking.

 For extra credit, take time to understand her personality and preferences around things like food, fitness and culture.
 For the times you have personally traveled, you may have researched places you’d like to see or restaurants you’d like to try.
 It can be a really nice touch to let her know that near a hotel there’s a particular artist on loan for an exhibit, or that there’s a great option for her taste nearby to have a client dinner.
 These sorts of things keep folks happy when away from home and infuse a bit of joy into the travel experience.